 The North West Corner is scattered with lovely islands, fjords and beaches, but such majestic sights can be blocked by heavy sea ice.
 The expedition team will use their expertise and 120 years of experience in these waters to try and navigate the ice in order to access areas for you to explore.
 One such site is Kongsfjorden, one of the most beautiful fjord areas in Spitsbergen, with mighty glaciers calving icebergs into the sea, framed by stunning mountain formations.
 Also plan to call on the former mining settlement of Ny-Alesund, now an international center for research, with a picturesque mix of old and new buildings.
 There will likely be many other exciting landings and scenic kayaking opportunities if we the ship is able to move past the ice and go further north.

 Eastern Svalbard boasts the highest population of polar bears in the archipelago.
-You will also be exploring the area in summertime, which is when polar bears and their cubs will be out hunting for seals on the ice floes.
+You also explore the area in summertime, which is when polar bears and their cubs will be out hunting for seals on the ice floes.
 You can therefore have high hopes that you’ll spot one or more during this journey, though of course, wildlife cannot be guaranteed.

 Our aim for these days is to navigate any sea ice and reach the southernmost tip of Spitsbergen.
 The varied geology here at Hornsund has created a dramatic and photogenic landscape.
 Ice pushed into the fjord early in the season also attracts polar bears that hunt on the floes, so with a bit of luck, look for this magnificent predator.